Difference Between C Corp vs S Corp

 Let us discuss some of the major key differences:

 - The key difference between S Corp vs C Corp is that the corporation pays the current year’s income tax under C Corp.
-In S Corp, the individual pays income tax on the percentage of their shareholding in the corporation and, income tax is not charged at the corporation level.
+In S Corp, the individual pays income tax on the percentage of their shareholding in the corporation, and income tax is not charged at the corporation level.

-- Under C Corp corporation is treated as a separate legal entity, and the income tax is filed under Form 1120, and tax is paid at the corporate level.
-Although this gives rise to double taxation if the profits earned by the business are distributed among the partners, they will also have to pay taxes on the profits earned from the corporation.
+- Under C Corp corporation is treated as a separate legal entity, the income tax is filed under Form 1120, and tax is paid at the corporate level.
+Although this gives rise to double taxation, if the profits earned by the business are distributed among the partners, they will also have to pay taxes on the profits earned from the corporation.
 On the other hand, under S Corp, it is treated as a pass-through entity, and income tax is filed under form 1120S, but no income tax is paid at the corporate level.

 - Under C Corp, it is a default type of Corporation; when a company files articles of incorporation with the secretary of the state, the company becomes a standard C Corp.
 On the other hand, under S Corp, one must file for IRS Form 2553; after filing the form, the partner will become an S Corp for federal tax purposes.